My-UofE/ECM1410-Workshop03-Instructions/README.md

 cp PrintSquares.java SumSquares.java
 ```

-Open this file in the editor, and edit the function name to `SumSquares.java`.
+Open this file in the editor, and edit the function name to `SumSquares`.

 Change the code so that instead of printing the sequence, it prints the sum of the squares, i.e.